enhanced-telerobotics/RMIS_force_sensor/README.md

 ![calibration rig](/images/static_cal.png)

-Once you are done, you can follow the methods in our paper to calibrate the sensor using a reference force sensor.
+Once you are done, you can follow the methods in our [paper](https://arxiv.org/abs/2211.05428) to calibrate the sensor using a reference force sensor.
 We have provided an example of a calibration jig that uses 2 of these [(translational) stages](https://a.co/d/79kogAj) mounted on an acrylic base.
 Our jig was designed for an ATI Nano17 to act as the reference force sensor.

-If you have an ATI nano17 and a NIDAQ data acquisition board you can compile and run the provided visual studio solution.

-Instead of running a static calibration using the translational fixture you can also do a dynamic calibration by randomly perturbing the jaw attachment.
+We are currently working on releasing a calibration program that can read the sensor outputs from the microcontroller via serial and reference force data from an ATI Nano17 through a NIDAQ data acquisition card.
+This will make it easier to perform calibration by allowing one to record all 8 sensor values and the reference force in a near-simultaneous manner.
+It will also allow for dynamic calibrations.

-2 calibrated sensors will be needed to fully instrument a single tool.
+Note: 2 calibrated sensors will be needed to fully instrument a single tool.

 ## Tips for Manufacturing